lordmilko/PrtgAPI/README.md

 2. Right click **PrtgAPI.zip** -> **Properties**
 3. On the *General* tab, under *Security* select **Unblock**
 4. Unzip the file
-5. Add a reference to *PrtgAPI.dll* to your project, or import the *PrtgAPI* module into PowerShell (see below).
+5. Add a reference to *PrtgAPI.dll* to your project, or import the *PrtgAPI* module into PowerShell via `Import-Module C:\path\to\PrtgAPI`.
 Alternatively, you can run the included **PrtgAPI.cmd** file to open a prompt and import the PrtgAPI module for you.

 ## Compilation